 Meanwhile, Table 3 expanded the chromatographic profile by listing the chemical compounds present in the samples compared to NIST17.
-The table included retention time (minutes), 13 chemical compounds detected in most of the samples and their percentage abundance (%) in a sample at different extraction times.
+The table included retention time (minutes), 13 chemical compounds detected in most samples, and their percentage abundance (%) in a sample at different extraction times.
 The compounds were listed in order of elution from the column and the analysis highlighted the most prominent compound in the extract.
 The retention time indicated how long each compound took to pass through the chromatographic column, facilitating its separation and characterisation.
 In addition, the percentage abundance indicated the relative concentration of each compound in the sample at different extraction times.

 Zerumbone (2,6,10-Cycloundecatrien-1-one, 2,6,9,9-tetramethyl-, (E,E,E)-), stands out among the 13 compounds identified.
-It consistently exhibited the highest percentage of peak area at almost all extraction times, ranging from 17.15 to 28.72 % at retention times between 19.215 and 19.270 minutes with the 15-minute extraction yielding the highest concentration.
-These results were in agreement with previous studies by Dash, Ray, et al, (2020), Huong et al (2020), Sam et al (2019) who extracted zerumbone as the predominant and major component from the lempoyang rhizomes, emphasising the reliability and validity of the current research findings.
+It consistently exhibited the highest percentage of peak area at almost all extraction times, ranging from 17.15% to 28.72% at retention times between 19.215 min and 19.270 min with the 15-minute extraction yielding the highest concentration.
+These results were in agreement with previous studies by Dash et al. (2020a), Huong et al. (2020) and Sam et al. (2019) who extracted zerumbone as the predominant and major component from the lempoyang rhizomes, emphasising the reliability and validity of the current research findings.

 Zerumbone amount remained stable despite the fluctuations in the different samples, emphasising its exceptional solubility and strong affinity for subcritical water.
-However, the fluctuation of zerumbone content across different extraction times can be attributed to the solubility of the solute in SWE due to the properties of the water, the structure of the sample matrix and the solute, and the complex interactions between the water and the solute (Carr et al, 2011).
+However, the fluctuation of zerumbone content across different extraction times can be attributed to the solubility of the solute in SWE due to the properties of the water, the structure of the sample matrix and the solute, and the complex interactions between the water and the solute (Carr et al. 2011).
 These interactions could vary over time and did not always lead to a direct increase in concentration with longer extraction times.
-Furthermore, like many natural compounds, zerumbone can be susceptible to degradation or chemical changes under certain conditions (Abdelmoez & Abdelfatah, 2017).
+Furthermore, like many natural compounds, zerumbone can be susceptible to degradation or chemical changes under certain conditions (Abdelmoez et al. 2010).

-At the same time, ethanol,1-(2-butoxyethoxy)- was found to be the second most abundant compound with retention times between 9.290 and 9.307 minutes and varying percentages of area under the peak between 11.28 and 25.05 %.
-Conversely, compounds such as benzene, 1,3-bis(1,1-dimethylethyl)- with retention times between 10.644 and 10.692 minutes showed fluctuation tendencies, indicating their potential volatility and susceptibility to changes during the extraction process.
-Several other compounds were identified in all crude extracts, albeit at lower levels, such as 2,4-di-tert-butylphenol and octacosane, heneicosane, hexacosane, 1-iodo- and tetracosane.
+At the same time, ethanol,1-(2-butoxyethoxy)- was found to be the second most abundant compound with retention times between 9.290 min and 9.307 min and varying percentages of area under the peak between 11.28% and 25.05%.
+Conversely, compounds such as benzene, 1,3-bis(1,1-dimethylethyl)-with retention times between 10.644 min and 10.692 min showed fluctuation tendencies, indicating their potential volatility and susceptibility to changes during the extracts, albeit at lower levels, such as 2,4-di-tert-butylphenol and octacosane, heneicosane, hexacosane, 1-iodo- and tetracosane.